Big 12 Conference football: Overall series records

+Records are while teams are members of the Big 12 conference only.

 Rivalries

 Conference rivalries (primarily in football) mostly predate the conference.
 The Kansas-Missouri rivalry was the longest running, the longest west of the Mississippi and the second-longest in college football.
 It was played 119 times before Missouri left the Big 12.
-As of October 2012, the University of Kansas' athletic department had not accepted Missouri's invitations to play inter-conference rivalry games, putting the rivalry on hold.
-Sports clubs sponsored by the two universities continued to play each other.
+The Jayhawks and Tigers are scheduled to play for the first time since 2011 on September 6, 2025 in Columbia and meet again in Lawrence on September 12, 2026.

 Current

-Totals through the end of the 2021 season.
+Totals through the end of the 2022 season.